 This kind of plastic is not renewable because not even decomposers can organically break it down.
 The Ecological Engineering magazine claims that ABS plastic could slightly degrade.
 However, that could take as long as 500 years or longer.

 Biodegradable plastics could take a very long time to break down naturally in the environment.

 Thankfully, ABS plastic is regarded as non-toxic when it is in its finished form, such as appliances or toys.
 It is stable, non-leaching, and it has not yet been linked to cancer.

 However, its application in the food sector and for internal medical devices has yet to be subject to regulation.
 The problem is that ABS turns poisonous after going through various manufacturing steps.

-ABS material can catch fire when subjected to extremely high temperatures.
-In addition to the obvious fire risk that is created, hazardous gases like hydrogen cyanide and carbon monoxide are also released.
+In addition, ABS material can catch fire when subjected to extremely high temperatures, releasing hazardous gases like hydrogen cyanide and carbon monoxide.

-ABS plastic poses a risk during any “melting process” since the terpolymer is divided into individual polymers like acrylonitrile and styrene.
-This holds for applying solvents to components made from 3D-printed patterns to smooth them down.
+It’s important to highlight that ABS plastic carries risks during any “melting process” as the terpolymer breaks down into individual polymers like acrylonitrile and styrene.
+This risk extends to the application of solvents on components from 3D-printed patterns for smoothing purposes.

-ABS plastic is considered “recyclable” in the perception that it may be heated and used once more.
-It has various drawbacks in addition to its beneficial traits.
+ABS plastic is considered “recyclable” because it may be heated and used once more.
+However, it has various drawbacks in addition to its beneficial traits.
 Scratches and degradation of ABS plastic are common.

-Additionally, ABS plastic may crack if you use specific grease or oils as lubricants.
+Additionally, ABS plastic may crack when using grease or oils as lubricants.
 Manufacturers have created polycarbonate-ABS plastic alloys for improvement.
 ABS gains additional strength, rigidity, and heat resistance thanks to polycarbonate.